ubclaunchpad/LP-website/resources/README.md

   published and becoming famous.
 * The consulting firm Thoughtbot recently made their [Upcase learning platform](https://thoughtbot.com/upcase) free for everyone.
-  It has a lot of short video lectures on a variety of topics, espcially Ruby and Vim, which can be quite useful for new developers.
+  It has a lot of short video lectures on a variety of topics, especially Ruby and Vim, which can be quite useful for new developers.
 * [every-programmer-should-know](https://github.com/mtdvio/every-programmer-should-know)
   provides a collection of technical things every software developer should know.
-* [Slides](https://slides.ubclaunchpad.com/) contains slideshow decs for most UBC Launch Pad presentations and workshops, both internal and external.
+* [Slides](https://slides.ubclaunchpad.com/) contains slideshow decks for most UBC Launch Pad presentations and workshops, both internal and external.

 ## 🧗 Exploration